megawepic/odin-calculator/readme.md

 2. Followed up with a function that calls the respective operations by identifying the operator
 3. Creating the HTML and CSS of the calculator
 4. Creating the buttons to log numbers users require
+5. Created function where a button pressed will be logged on to the display